An erect, bushy, aromatic shrub growing to 2 metres tall and to 3 metres wide.

 Branches are hairy and aromatic; elongated and cylindrical (not square).

-Leaves are in opposite pairs (rarely in 3-leaf whorls), ovate to elliptic with the upper surface covered by hairs, dark-coloured on the upper surface, whitish underneath, the midrib and lateral veins prominent underneath and impressed above, giving the surface a puckered appearance.
+Prostanthera have simple, opposite and usually odorous leaves (a typical Lamiaceae feature).
+In this species, leaves are in opposite pairs (rarely in 3-leaf whorls), to 13 mm long and 10 mm wide, ovate to elliptic with the upper surface covered by hairs, dark-coloured on the upper surface, whitish underneath, the midrib and lateral veins prominent underneath and impressed above, giving the surface a puckered appearance.
 The leaf stalk is only 0.5 mm.

 Plants referred to as Prostanthera aff. stricta, differ from the type form by having leaves which are broad ovate to ovate, and leaf bases which are often broadly rounded.
 Its leaves may appear triangular when the leaf margins are strongly curved downwards, as in periods of drought.
 The whole plant also appears more hairy.

-In this species, flowers are pale mauve to deep purple, rarely white, to 9 mm long by about 10 mm wide, occurring in compact arrangements on the upper end of branches which gives the plant a distinctive appearance.
+In this species, flowers are pale mauve to deep purple, rarely white, to 10 mm long and wide, occurring in compact arrangements on the upper end of branches which gives the plant a distinctive appearance.
 Flowering occurs from winter to spring.

 A Prostanthera in full bloom is a magnificent sight and there are so many colours to choose from for your garden.
 These plants are found in all states in varied soil conditions and climate and thus while it may be a challenge to grow some species many are easy in a garden situation.